diojin/mockingjay/snippets/spring.md

 >
 DataSource names are by default interpreted as JNDI names, and no load time weaving is available (which requires weaving to be turned off in the persistence provider).

-DefaultPersistenceUnitManager - Found explicit default unit with name 'subscribeorder' in persistence.xml - overriding local default unit settings ('packagesToScan'/'mappingResources') persistence.xml  take precedence over  DefaultPersistenceUnitManager.packagesToScan/mappingResources ,available compositions are,
+DefaultPersistenceUnitManager - Found explicit default unit in persistence.xml, which overrides local default settings ('packagesToScan'/'mappingResources')

+persistence.xml take precedence over  DefaultPersistenceUnitManager.packagesToScan/mappingResources ,available workarounds are,

-1. set DefaultPersistenceUnitManager.defaultPersistenceUnitName = DefaultPersistenceUnitManager.ORIGINAL_DEFAULT_PERSISTENCE_UNIT_NAME, as well as packagesToScan'/'mappingResources,  meanwhile there is no “default” in persistent.xml
+1. set DefaultPersistenceUnitManager.defaultPersistenceUnitName to "default", as well as setting packagesToScan'/'mappingResources,  meanwhile make sure there is no “default” in persistent.xml

-this is most log-efficient way(has fewer log lines) way, because it only scan packagesToScan/mappingResources, but rather like way 2, which search everything but filter everything
+this is most log-efficient way(has fewer log lines way), because it only scan packagesToScan/mappingResources, but rather as way 2, which searches everything and then filters unnecessary ones

 2. use persistent.xml
 there is no way to specify where to scan from

 3. set PersistenceUnitPostProcessor by LocalContainerEntityManagerFactoryBean.setPersistenceUnitPostProcessors to override PersistentUnitInfo properties